 Tom Meuninck was preceded in death by his parents, father, Albert Meuninck, mother, Jane (Goss) Meuninck, brother-in-law, Charles Stevens, brother-in-law, James Billhymer, sister-in-law, Sharon Shank, mother-in-law, Virginia (Stevens) Rinker, and father-in-law, Vaughn Stevens.

 He is survived by his wife of 53 years, Karen (Stevens) Meuninck, daughter, Jessica Meuninck-Ganger, son, Tyler Meuninck, son-in-law, Jeffrey Ganger, grandson, Isaac Ganger, sister, Judith (Meuninck) Eichorst, brother-in-law, Douglas Eichorst II, brother, James Meuninck, sister-in-law, Jill (Blue) Meuninck, and sister-in-law Jane (Hagen) Stevens, as well as many nieces and nephews.

 Arrangements are pending.
 Palmer Funeral Home-North Liberty is assisting the family.
 Online condolences may be sent to the family at www.palmerfuneralhomes.com

-To send flowers to Thomas "Tom" C. Meuninck's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Thomas "Tom" C. Meuninck, please visit our floral store.